Alpha Oumar Djalo

-Alpha Oumar Djalo (born 5 September 1996) is a French judoka.
+Alpha Oumar Djalo (born 5 September 1996), also known as Alpha Djalo, is a French judoka.

-Djalo won a medal at the 2019 World Judo Championships.
+He won a silver medal in the mixed team event at the 2019 World Judo Championships.

+Djalo represented France at the 2024 Summer Olympics, where he competed in the men's 81 kg event and won a gold medal in the mixed team event.

 Personal life

 Djalo was born in Paris to a Senegalese father and Guinean mother.